 You’re in the middle of a conversation with a colleague, and lose your train of thought halfway through a sentence.
 Your desk is plastered with sticky note reminders.

 It’s not in your head: Menopausal memory loss is real.

 As hormones fluctuate in your body during menopause, cognitive functions are affected.
 Doctors say self-reported memory problems are common in women 33-55.
-Many menopausal women have trouble with working memory, as well as keeping themselves focused, says a study from the University of Rochester Medical Center and the University of Illinois at Chicago.
-Additionally, the Study of Women’s Health Across the Nation (SWAN) showed that cognitive decline is common, and that it can be more difficult to learn new things as you go through menopause.
+Many menopausal women have trouble with working memory, as well as keeping themselves focused.
+Additionally, the Study of Women’s Health Across the Nation (SWAN) showed that cognitive decline is common and that it can be more difficult to learn new things as you go through menopause.
 That translates to problems with even some of the most basic real-life tasks, like calculating a tip after a restaurant meal or adjusting an itinerary after unexpected flight changes.
-(Take a look at this clip of a Menopause Monday event on the TODAY Show discussing the research!)
+(Take a look at this clip of a Menopause Mondays® event on the TODAY Show discussing the research!)

 FYI, the study says hormone therapy works better when you begin early on, say before your last period or by 53 years of age.
 There might be a detrimental effect if you begin hormones much later in the game—three or four years after your last period.

 “If a woman approaching menopause feels she is having memory problems, no one should brush it off or attribute it to a jam-packed schedule.
 She can find comfort in knowing that there are new research findings that support her experience.
 She can view her experience as normal,” lead researcher Miriam Weber, Ph.D., said in a statement.
 Between one-third and two-thirds of women report forgetfulness and other memory difficulties during perimenopause and menopause, according to Weber.